coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ## JavaScript

-In order for our navbar to truly work, we need to use some JavaScript.
-I hope this common design pattern will someday be a native HTML5 element, and all we'll ever need is markup and CSS.
-Until that day comes, JavaScript must play a role in our final product.
+In order for the navbar to truly work, I need to use some JavaScript.
+I hope this common design pattern will someday be a native HTML5 element, and all I'll ever need is markup and CSS.
+Until that day comes, JavaScript must play a role in the final product.

-We need to give our navbar the ability to:
+The navbar must have the ability to:

 1. Explicitly show a targeted navbar item.
 2. Explicitly hide a targeted navbar item.
-3. Toggle a targeted navbar item when we are unsure of its state.
+3. Toggle a targeted navbar item when.

 These will happen based on events in the browser:

-1. If a user focuses a navbar item, we want to show the navbar.
+1. If a user focuses a navbar item, show the navbar.
-2. If a user removes focus from a navbar item, we want to hide the navbar.
+2. If a user removes focus from a navbar item, hide the navbar.
-3. If a user emits toggling behavior (`mousedown`, `keydown`), we want to toggle the navbar based on its current state.
+3. If a user emits toggling behavior (`mousedown`, `keydown`), toggle the navbar based on its current state.

-So we set up event listeners for `focus`, `blur`, `mousedown`, and `keydown`. `Focus` shows, `blur` hides, `mousedown` toggles, and `keydown` toggles.
+So I set up event listeners for `focus`, `blur`, `mousedown`, and `keydown`. `Focus` shows, `blur` hides, `mousedown` toggles, and `keydown` toggles.

 In an early iteration of this script, I set up event listeners in the DOM and registered them in the HTML generation.
 It's a common practice, totally valid, but might not scale in the case of a massive mega-menu.
 This navbar is meant to be the foundation of such an element, so I was concerned about the performance implications of registering so many event handlers.